-The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Health Affairs, the Executive Vice Chancellor for Business Affairs, and the institutional president that the U. T. System Board of Regents amend the current Capital Improvement Program (CIP) to include the Renovate Head and Neck Center - Main Building - Floor 10 project at The University of Texas M. D. Anderson Cancer Center as follows:
+The Board amended the current Capital Improvement Program (CIP) to include the Renovate Head and Neck Center - Main Building - Floor 10 project at The University of Texas M. D. Anderson Cancer Center as follows:

 - a. approve a total project cost of \$11,500,000 with funding from Hospital Revenues; and - b. appropriate funds.